hikib/scripts/README.md

 languages and their idioms.

 ## BIN
-Scripts in the `bin/` directory are written in Bash.
+Scripts in the `bin/` directory are written in bash.

 You can add the directory to `$PATH` in your `.bash_profile`:
 ```bash